operativeit/nova-depend-fill/README.md

 Fields are not rendered properly on index and details page.

 ## Future developments
-- Add support for relevant (hide/show), readonly, disabled based on dependencies and might on expression
+- Add support for relevant (hide/show), readonly, disabled based on dependencies and mightbe on expression as in XForms
 - Might make options array format to match exactly the same as Nova select field
 - Support for [flexible content](https://github.com/whitecube/nova-flexible-content)
 - ...